Operators Piano Company

-Database Reports for Coinola, Reproduco, and Victor Coin Pianos
+Database Reports for Victor and Coinola Coin Pianos,

-The Victor Coin piano was probably the first model made by Operators.
-It was a sturdy A roll piano with three window openings in the upper front panel: a rectangular one in the middle with an oval on each side.
+At some point the company introduced its line of Victor Coin pianos.
+These were keyboard-style pianos with a mandolin attachment.
+Early examples used pneumatic stacks and possibly other components obtained from the Marquette Piano Company, which had begun in 1905 by manufacturing player mechanisms for other piano companies prior to making its own coin pianos.
+The Victor Coin piano was a sturdy A roll piano with three window openings in the upper front panel: a rectangular one in the middle, with an oval window on each side.
 Victor Coin pianos usually have simple but pretty art glass with colored borders surrounding clear pieces through which the piano action can be observed as it plays.
-The pneumatic stack and possibly the coin accumulator were obtained from the Marquette Piano Co., which had begun in 1905 by manufacturing player mechanisms for other piano companies prior to making its own coin pianos.

-Within a few years, Operators introduced the Coinola brand name and made its own mechanisms.
-The first Coinola model was the Style A, having the same case design as the previous Victor but with all interior mechanisms now made by Operators.
-Other styles of A roll pianos followed.
+Operators introduced the Coinola brand name in 1913 and made its own player mechanisms.
+The first Coinola model was the Style A, a piano with mandolin attachment, and having the same case design as the previous Victor, but with all interior mechanisms now made by Operators.
+Before long other styles of A roll pianos followed, such as the Bell Piano, basically a Style A with a 24-note set of orchestra bells mounted inside and above the keyboard.

 This page continues with detailed descriptions and photos of various technical and/or mechanical features, which are deemed important for a truly useful understanding of both the database reports and to effectively fill in the Survey Reporting Form.
 The actual database reports and survey form can be accessed in the Distribution of Database Information section and then clicking on the large Download button at the bottom of this page.